zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    registered, it doesn't replace them.

-   :tag: The tag of the analyzer.
+   :param tag: The tag of the analyzer.

-   :p: The well-known port to associate with the analyzer.
+   :param p: The well-known port to associate with the analyzer.

    :returns: True if the port was successfully registered.